 Austin, TX 78713-7608

 Financial Aid (optional)

 The application for financial aid is a section on the application for admission.
 However, many of our admitted students receive financial aid in the form of assistantships.
 Teaching Assistants and Assistant Intructors in Philosophy earn a monthly stipend for nine months, pay tuition at the lower rate applicable to Texas residents, receive tuition assistance, they receive health insurance, and their dependents are eligible for health insurance benefits.
 If an applicant is admitted with financial aid, the department tries to continue aid for 6 years, provided they remain in good standing and meet minimum requirements.

-In-state tuition for a graduate student taking a normal courseload of nine hours will total approximately $3,903 per semester.
-AIs, TAs, and Readers receive tuition assistance of $3,784 per semester, a special stipend to partially offset tuition offered by the Graduate School.
+In-state tuition for a graduate student taking a normal courseload of nine hours will total approximately $4,044 per semester.
+AIs, TAs, and Readers receive the in-state tuition rate plus tuition assistance of $3,784 per semester, a special stipend to partially offset tuition offered by the Graduate School.
 Students who meet certain criteria of personal and family financial need are eligible for various other awards administered directly by the University-wide Student Financial Aid Office-scholarships, long- term loans, and work-study awards.